-Building upon AM-Softmax, we introduce a specialized objective, \emph{dual-margin penalization loss}, for ecological scenarios.
-Our formulation explicitly balances the influence of head and tail classes through a dual-margin penalization mechanism.
+Building upon AM-Softmax, we introduce a specialized objective termed \emph{dual-margin penalization loss}.
+Our formulation explicitly rebalances the influence of head and tail classes through a dual-margin penalization mechanism.
 In doing so, we extend AM-Softmax to better accommodate fine-grained, long-tailed plant taxonomy.
 Since AM-Softmax promotes compact intra-class clustering and enhanced inter-class separability, these geometric properties further contribute to improved robustness under domain shifts and open-set conditions, as demonstrated in our experiments.